 The biggest news from May comes not from brands making big plays in the content world, but the platforms that host content.
 Medium has already been in the content game for years now, but is jumping into a new medium: audio.
 The popular blogging platform, which recently revamped its business model to paid memberships, is offering an audio version of every story created specifically for members.
 The audio isn’t just text-to-speech; Medium is counting on their publishers’ editorial staff and professional voice talents to segue into audio.

-Quora, the Q&A forum site, is no longer limiting itself to letting users answer with text, natively hosted photos, links, and embedded videos to questions asked on the platform.
+Quora, the Q&A forum site, is no longer limiting itself to letting users answer with text, natively hosted photos, links, and embedded videos.
 It wants to add video answers to the site, in which users can upload video solutions, opinions, tutorials, and so on.
 The move to video signals that Quora is serious about siphoning off the “how-to” traffic from competitors big (YouTube) and small (Whale or Yam).